diegocaumont/findrss-go/README.md

      }
    ]
    ```
-2. Run the `findrss` tool, providing the path to the JSON file as an argument:
+2. Run the `find.go` tool, providing the path to the JSON file as an argument:
    ```
-   ./findrss input.json
+   ./find input.json
    ```
 3. The tool will process each website concurrently, searching for RSS/Atom feeds.
 4. The discovered feed URLs will be added to the JSON file, and the updated file will be saved.